-The Top 12 Event Planning Certifications You Need To Propel Your Career
+Top 12 Event Planning Certifications You Need To Propel Your Career

 1. CMP: Certified Meetings Professional

 According to CIC (Convention Industry Council), the main goal of the CMP program is to standardize best practices, establish credibility to the profession, and boost the performance of event planners.
-The CMP exam is developed by planners from around the world and the event certification itself is held by professionals from 55 countries.
-With more than 14,000 meeting professionals having received CMP Certification, the CMP program has led the way in standardizing event industry best-practices throughout the globe.
+The CMP exam is developed by planners from around the world, and the event certification itself is held by professionals from 55 countries.
+With more than 14,000 meeting professionals having received CMP Certification, the CMP program has led the way in standardizing event industry best practices throughout the globe.

-The exam covers a range of event industry topics, from strategic planning, to site management, to event design and marketing.
-CIC recommends that those interested first consult the CMP International Standards document, and then focus on studying the areas outlined that planners are least familiar with.
+The exam covers various event industry topics, from strategic planning to site management, to event design and marketing.
+CIC recommends that those interested first consult the CMP International Standards document and then focus on studying the areas that planners are least familiar with.
 For those interested, CIC offers a Healthcare specific CMP certification, which is designed to educate planners in the healthcare industry.

 2. CSEP: Certified Special Events Professional

 There are a variety of benefits that come with CSEP Certification.
-For example, as this event certification is globally recognized, planners will be connected to a global community of other professionals in the industry.
+For example, this event certification is globally recognized, so planners will be connected to a global community of other professionals in the industry.

 3. CPCE: Certified Professional in Catering and Events

-How To Become CPCE Certified: The structure of the exam is comprehensive and consists of 175 multiple choice questions, covering domains ranging from accounting to beverage management, and marketing to human resources.
+The exam structure is comprehensive and consists of 175 multiple-choice questions, covering domains ranging from accounting to beverage management and marketing to human resources.
 Planners can be sure that by preparing and succeeding in this exam, they will have a strong grasp of a wide range of industry knowledge.

 4. CGMP: Certified Government Meeting Professional

 Becoming a certified event manager is not only relevant for the private sector but the public sector as well.
 The CGMP program is the highest designation geared toward government planners and suppliers.
 The certification is meant to provide planners with a strong understanding of the rules and regulations surrounding government meetings, and to “increase the exposure/importance of the government market” within the events industry.

-The CGMP Certification is excellent for government meeting professionals, because it not only provides planners with expert knowledge on the details of rules and regulations but has the highest level of certification for this specific industry.
+The CGMP Certification is excellent for government meeting professionals because it not only provides planners with expert knowledge on the details of rules and regulations but has the highest level of certification for this specific industry.
 It also better positions certification holders for growth within their company.

-How To Become CGMP Certified: The program encompasses a 100 multiple-choice exam and a three-day course consisting of instruction within a variety of areas, specifically ethics, Federal budget and appropriations, Federal travel regulations, and contracting.
+The program comprises a 100 multiple-choice-question exam and a three-day course consisting of instruction within various areas, specifically ethics, Federal budget and appropriations, Federal travel regulations, and contracting.

 5. GTP: Global Travel Professional

 According to the Global Business Travel Association, the GTP Certification is meant to raise the standards of the business travel management industry.
 GBTA also claims that not only do industry professionals benefit from the CGB program by facilitating professional growth, the program also benefits the business travel industry itself by helping employers choose personnel who are knowledgeable.

-Obtaining GTP Certification can go a long way in terms of developing one’s professional image and career.
+Obtaining GTP Certification can go a long way in developing one’s professional image and career.
 As hundreds of leading professionals in the business travel industry have earned the GTP Certification, participating in this program will give organizers credentials that match these leaders.

-GTP Certification requires applicants to complete a comprehensive exam that covers domains from strategic business planning, buyer/supplier relations, to data, analytics and finance.
+GTP Certification requires applicants to complete a comprehensive exam that covers domains from strategic business planning, buyer/supplier relations to data, analytics, and finance.
 The GTP program also offers a variety of ways to help applicants succeed through the program, from study guides and resource lists to online prep courses.

 6. DES: Digital Event Strategist

 The main goal of the DES event planning certification is to improve the skills event organizers need to excel in the digital events industry.
-The benefits of certification range from career development through obtaining professionally recognizable skills and qualifications, to recognition from peers that you are engaged in the future of the events industry.
+The benefits of certification range from career development through obtaining professionally recognizable skills and qualifications to recognition from peers that you are engaged in the future of the events industry.

-How To Become DES Certified: DES event certification consists of a three-part process: a demonstration of previous professional experience in the industry, the DES Online Learning Program, and the exam.
-The curriculum and exam cover topics ranging from user experience, content development, product launches, audience acquisition, and monetization techniques.
-The exam itself is based on this curriculum, as detailed on the DES Certification page.
-Upon completing this process, event managers officially hold the title of being DES certified event managers.
+DES event certification consists of three processes: demonstrating previous professional experience in the industry, the DES Online Learning Program, and the exam.
+The curriculum and exam cover user experience, content development, product launches, audience acquisition, and monetization techniques.
+The exam is based on this curriculum, as detailed on the DES Certification page.
+Upon completing this process, event managers officially hold the title of being DES-certified event managers.

 7. CMM: Certification in Meeting Management

-The major objectives of the program are to instruct future leaders on ways to develop and analyze business data, to explore the skills necessary to succeed in managing teams, and to gain exposure to finance, risk analysis, and other components of managing a business.
-The CMM program is particularly important for the events industry, as event organizers must understand and utilize data, learn to mitigate risks, and develop management and leadership skills in order for events to succeed.
+The major objectives of the program are to instruct future leaders on ways to develop and analyze business data, explore the skills necessary to succeed in managing teams, and gain exposure to finance, risk analysis, and other components of managing a business.
+The CMM program is particularly important for the events industry, as event organizers must understand and utilize data, learn to mitigate risks, and develop management and leadership skills for events to succeed.

-This event management license program offers a customized training and study program.
+This event management course and license program offers a customized training and study program.
 It is led by University of Virginia professors who cover important business management topics like strategic negotiations, business analytics, and risk mitigation.
-In addition to this training, the program also includes a case study project that conjoins what you’ve learned to your actual role in the industry.
+In addition to this training, the program includes a case study project that conjoins what you’ve learned to your role in the industry.

-8) CEM: Certified in Exhibition Management
+8. CEM: Certified in Exhibition Management

 - Conference & Meeting Management Principles